jaekook/plakar/subcommands/help/docs/plakar-server.md

 **plakar server**
-command starts a Plakar server instance at the provided *address*, allowing remote interaction with a Plakar repository over a network.
+command starts a Plakar server instance at the provided *address*, allowing remote interaction with a Kloset store over a network.

 The options are as follows: